Dgħajsa: History

 During Hospitaller rule in Malta, the demand for a ferry service in the Grand Harbour increased as the settlements of Valletta and the Three Cities developed.
 The dgħajsa tal-pass is believed to have developed to meet this demand in the early 17th century.
 The earliest known reference to ferry boats in the harbour is from 1601, and the earliest known depiction is a drawing by Willem Schellinks from 1664.
 The design of the dgħajsa bears similarities with ferry boats from Sicily.
+The term is a diminutive and a cognate appears in Tunisian Arabic دغيسة dġīsa, an archaic term for a lightship.

 The number of dgħajjes in the harbour is believed to have greatly increased in the 18th century, and Grand Masters António Manoel de Vilhena and Emmanuel de Rohan-Polduc issued regulations aimed at preventing the escape of Muslim slaves from Malta on board dgħajjes.
 In the 19th century, when Malta was under British rule, dgħajjes were extensively used to ferry passengers in the Grand Harbour and Marsamxett Harbour.
 At this point, the design of the boats was modified and they were usually highly decorated.

 Dgħajjes were used to ferry people from ships to the shore and also to ferry people between the harbour settlements.
 It was usually propelled by one man standing, facing forward, and pushing on two oars.
 In the 1950s, Princess Elizabeth (later Queen Elizabeth II) traveled on a dgħajsa called St. Angelo from a Royal Navy vessel to Fort St. Angelo.
 This particular boat had been built in 1950–52, and it has been restored and is now used to ferry tourists in the Grand Harbour.